How To The Program Interface

 hob outline

 Select the Rectangle button rectangle button and go Relative to P1.
-Type '600' and enter key and then '50' and enter key, this is the first corner of the rectangle and enter key and then '500' and enter key and the rectangle will be drawn.
+Type '600' and enter key and then '50' and enter key, this is the first corner of the rectangle and then type 600 and enter key and then '500' and enter key and the rectangle will be drawn.

 Now to create the buttons and rings.
 First select the Circle command circle button to draw two circles, then we will use Offset and Copy to create the rest.